 6.3.3.1 MSN-1

-This interface is exposed by the MSN Server and is used by the MSN Client to interact with the OMA Compliant SN for performing some core functionalities related to mobile social networking, covering: user authentication, authorization, user information management (e.g.post and retrieve activities and/or reactions, user account management).
+This interface is exposed by the MSN Server.
+It is used by the MSN Client to interact with the OMA Compliant SN for performing some core functionalities related to mobile social networking, covering: user authentication, authorization, user information management (e.g.post and retrieve activities and/or reactions, user account management).
+Typically, interactions from SNEW Client to SNEW Server over this interface are triggered by SNEW Enabled Device Applications.